The Myth of Orpheus and Eurydice: Don’t Look Back!

 charles-françois-jalabert-nymphs-listening-songs-orpheus-painting

-Nymphs Listening to the Songs of Orpheus, Charles François Jalabert, 1853, The Walters Art Museum.
+Nymphs Listening to the Songs of Orpheus, Charles François Jalabert, 1853.
+Source: The Walters Art Museum.

-Most ancient sources though disagree.
-The most common narrative is that Orpheus went on with his life but never forgot his one true love.
+Pausanias (9.30.6) presents a version in which Orpheus committed suicide right after losing Eurydice.
+However, the most popular narrative is that Orpheus went on with his life but never forgot his one true love.
 It is even said that he stayed true to his word and never got with another woman.
-Since this is ancient Greece though, Orpheus found a way around that and, as Ovid writes, “the only friendship he enjoyed was given to the young men of Thrace”.
+However, this does not mean that he gave up on love.
+As Ovid writes, “the only friendship he enjoyed was given to the young men of Thrace”.

 guido-reni-orpheus-eurydice-story-painting